Samk13/snippetshub/docs/guide/phpOop.md

 var_dump($obj);
 ```

-when you use the word `use` itäs like creating an alias, you can use the class name directelly
+when you use the word `use` it's like creating an alias, you can use the class name directly

-prefixing a class by `\` means that ignor the name space the class is in and use the global namespace
+prefixing a class by `\` means that ignore the name space the class is in and use the global namespace

-you can combine multiple use keyu words by seperating acery name space by ,
+you can combine multiple use key words by separating every name space by ,

 `use NameSpace1, NameSpace2, NameSpace4 as bla;`
-it's recommended not to do so thaugh!
+it's recommended not to do so though!

-# auto load your requiered classes
+# auto load your required classes

 if your file name match your class name you can auto import all your required classes
 by running this function